michelebergami/project_archive/README.md

 <br>

 ## Transport in London
 This was a group project for ST445 - Managing and Visualising Data at LSE.
-I worked in collaboration with Michele Bergami and Adleena Shakir.
+I worked in collaboration with Simone Moawad and Adleena Shakir.
 We analysed some datasets about public transportation in London and we aimed at answering the following questions:

 1. Which events impacted significantly the number of journeys on the entire TfL network over the years?